 As the market returns after disruptions caused by COVID-19, it is poised to reach new heights and break more records as it did after 9/11 and the 2008 global, financial market collapse.
 There are forecasted of 27.2 million sailing the oceans on FCCA and CLIA member cruise lines upon market return.

-Driven by nine new oceangoing vessels with 32,000 berths and an investment of $7.4 billion launching in 2018, the record passengers will have the world as their gangway, with nearly 1,000 ports.
+Driven by nine new oceangoing vessels with 32,000 berths and an investment of $7.4 billion launched in 2019, the record passengers will have the world as their gangway, with nearly 1,000 ports.
 They will also hail from around the world, with growth in source markets like China.

 Today’s ships offer a world of innovations that build cruise lines’ brands—from sky-diving simulators, biking above the ocean and robotic bartenders, to celebrity chef kitchens, butler service and all-suite staterooms—and facilities that accommodate family members of all generations traveling together or even passengers cruising solo.